dannydulai/libwing/README.md

 You can also send it to 255.255.255.255 as your router will most likely block your packet from leaving your local network.

-## OSC (Open Sound Control) Protocol

-[OSC](https://en.wikipedia.org/wiki/Open_Sound_Control) is a standard protocol for communication with mixers, synthesizers, and other audio equipment.
-It is a text-based protocol that is easy to understand and implement.
-Unfortunately, it comes with some limitations and overhead that make it less performant than the Native protocol.

-**libwing** does not implement the OSC protocol, but there are many other libraries available that do support OSC.

-## Native protocol

-The Wing protocol is a binary protocol that is more far efficient than OSC and operates over TCP.
-It combines the query/response as well as subscriptions on one TCP connection.
-It is used by all the Behringer Wing apps to communicate with the Wing.

-**libwing** implements the Native protocol.